Gerstlauer Amusement Rides GmbH Industriestrasse 17 D-86505 Münsterhausen Germany

 If you are forwarded via links from our Website to other websites, please inform yourself there about the respective handling of your data.

-If the e-mail contact is intended to cloase a contract, the additional legal basis for the processing is Art.
+If the the contact form request or e-mail contact is intended to close or execute a contract, the additional legal basis for the processing is Art.
 6 para.
 1 lit. b GDPR

 The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were collected.
-For the personal data from the input mask of the contact form and those sent by e-mail, this is the case when the respective conversation with the user has ended.
+For the personal data from the input mask of the contact form and those sent by e-mail or contact form, this is the case when the respective conversation with the user has ended.
 The conversation is terminated when it can be inferred from the circumstances that the relevant facts have been conclusively clarified and that no legal requirements call for longer storage.

-If the user contacts us by e-mail, he can object to the storage of his personal data at any time.
+If the user contacts us by e-mail or contact form, he can object to the storage of his personal data at any time.
 In such a case, the conversation cannot be continued.

 In this event, all personal data stored in the course of contacting us will be deleted unless legal requirements require longer storage.